 To further modernize Hong Kong’s company law and the city’s status as a major international business and financial hub, a new Companies Ordinance (Cap.
 622) (“the new CO”) replaced the previous Companies Ordinance (Cap.
 32) on 3 March 2014.
-The new CO provides a modernized legal framework for setting up and operating companies in Hong Kong, enhancing better corporate governance and regulations for Hong Kong.
+The new CO provides a modernized legal framework for setting up and operating Hong Kong companies, enhancing better corporate governance and regulations for Hong Kong.

 The new CO introduces a regime that seeks to strike a reasonable balance between protecting the privacy and the need for public access to personal data.
 However, the provisions relating to the restricted disclosure of usual residential addresses (“URA”) of directors and identification numbers (“IDN”) of individuals had not come into full operation when the new CO was enacted in 2014.
-Currently, any member of the public can obtain information regarding the residential addresses and personal identification numbers (“Protected Information”) of directors and company secretaries of Hong Kong-registered companies on the register of the Companies Registry (“CR”).
+Currently, any member of the public, when conducting a Hong Kong company check using relevant online search services, can obtain shareholder details and other personal information, such as the residential addresses and personal identification numbers (“Protected Information”) of directors and company secretaries of Hong Kong-registered companies on the register of the Companies Registry (“CR”).

 MOVING FORWARD WITH THE NEW INSPECTION REGIME